Skip to content

 sudo mv gitlab-mcp-server-linux-amd64 /usr/local/bin/gitlab-mcp-server

-The easiest way to configure the server is the built-in setup wizard:
+The easiest way to configure local stdio clients is the built-in setup wizard:

 Terminal window